apache/flink/docs/monitoring/application_profiling.md

 ## Overview of Custom Logging with Apache Flink

-The standalone JobManager, TaskManager, HistoryServer, and ZooKeeper daemons by write `stdout` and `stderr` to files with a `.out` filename suffix and write internal logging to files with a `.log` suffix.
+Each standalone JobManager, TaskManager, HistoryServer, and ZooKeeper daemon redirects `stdout` and `stderr` to a file with a `.out` filename suffix and writes internal logging to a file with a `.log` suffix.
 Java options configured by the user in `env.java.opts`, `env.java.opts.jobmanager`, and `env.java.opts.taskmanager` can likewise define log files with use of the script variable `LOG_PREFIX` and by enclosing the options in double quotes for late evaluation.
 Log files using `LOG_PREFIX` are rotated along with the default `.out` and `.log` files.